edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## HTTP traffic

 {{ PRODUCT_NAME }} does not support HTTP traffic and has a built-in redirect to HTTPS.
 That redirect relies on the value of `host` request header in order to form the value of `location` response header (e.g. a `host` value of `developer.moovweb.com` will result in a `location` value of `https://developer.moovweb.com`).
-When a third-party CDN is in front of XDN, the `host` header is not the public facing domain but rather the domain to which the downstream CDN is routing traffic.
+When a third-party CDN is in front of {{ PRODUCT_NAME }}, the `host` header is not the public facing domain but rather the domain to which the downstream CDN is routing traffic.
 If the downstream CDN allows HTTP traffic to reach {{ PRODUCT_NAME }} then {{ PRODUCT_NAME }} will respond with an incorrect value in `location` response header.

 Options to solve these all rely on different ways of configuring the third-party CDN:

-1. Add an HTTP to HTTPS redirect on the CDN rather than relying on XDN.
+1. Add an HTTP to HTTPS redirect on the CDN rather than relying on {{ PRODUCT_NAME }}.
 2. Rewrite the `location` header on the CDN whenever you see a response from {{ PRODUCT_NAME }}.
 3. Use the {{ PRODUCT_NAME }} domain for IP resolution on the CDN but set the value for `host` to be the same as the public facing domain.
 In this case the {{ PRODUCT_NAME }} site has to be configured to accept requests with this header so that the reverse proxy works correctly.

 ## Split Testing

 {{ PRODUCT_NAME }} offers fully featured [split testing](/guides/split_testing).
-When XDN is running behind another CDN, the CDN must be configured in a very specific way in order for split testing to work:
+When {{ PRODUCT_NAME }} is running behind another CDN, the CDN must be configured in a very specific way in order for split testing to work:

 1. Downstream CDN must be configured to not [cache](#section_caching) anything.
 2. The CDN must be configured to not affect any cookies that begin with [`xdn_`](split_testing#section_how_requests_are_routed).